chef/chef/docs/dev/how_to/releasing_chef_infra.md

   1. Clone this repo locally : https://github.com/chef/chocolatey-packages
   2. There is no separate branch being maintained for each version of chef.
 Make your PR for `main` branch only.
   3. Getting the SHA256 checksum for windows artifact:
-      There are two ways we can do this:
+      There are three ways we can do this:
+      * Easiest: https://omnitruck.chef.io/current/chef/packages?v=18.4.2 - obviously replace the version then hit that url, scroll down to windows and get the SHA.
-      * Since we have already promoted latest version of chef, the artifacts will be available on download site.
+      * Still Easy: Since we have already promoted latest version of chef, the artifacts will be available on download site.
         Visit https://www.chef.io/downloads/tools/infra-client?os=windows, select the intended Infra Client version and grab the SHA256 checksum for `Windows 2012r2` OS.
         In case this url changes or not accessible, use below method:
-      * Go to the buildkite release pipeline which you are promoting to stable.
+      * Less Easy: Go to the buildkite release pipeline which you are promoting to stable.
         * Go to the `windows-2012r2-x86_64` builder and download the artifact (NOTE: On a mac system, if the `msi` file gets downloaded as an `exe`, do this from a windows machine, since they are different files and not the intended file for which we are creating the chocolatey package.)
         * Run `shasum -a 256 {path_to_your_downloaded_artifact}`
         * This will output the SHA256 checksum for the file
   4. Update the version strings and sha checksums in the chef.nuspec and chocolateyinstall.ps1 files and create the PR.
   5. Contact the Build Systems team to get the password for the choco account if you don't have it already.
 The user is 'chef-ci'.
   6. Logon to the chocolatey and go to the account page
   7. Grab the API key from there.
     8. Run `choco pack .\chef\chef.nuspec`
-     1. Note: If your nupkg file looks like this: `chef-client:15.1.9.nupkg` (note the colon), change the colon to a period.
+      **Note**: If your nupkg file looks like this: `chef-client:15.1.9.nupkg` (note the colon), change the colon to a period.
 Choco push will fail on the colon

-  9. Then run `choco push .\chef-client.15.1.9.nupkg --key API_KEY_HERE`
+    9. Then run `choco push .\chef-client.15.1.9.nupkg --key API_KEY_HERE`.
+You might get an error using just that command.
+This will solve that:
+       `choco push .\chef-client.18.4.12.nupkg --api-key '<your key goes here>' --source=https://push.chocolatey.org/`

   10. Once the nupkg file is pushed to Chocolatey, then merge your PR (e.g PR [here](https://github.com/chef/chocolatey-packages/pull/29))